Buying real estate in Serbia?

 What documents will I need to buy in Serbia?

-A Serbian bank account is not legally mandatory for a cash purchase, but it is practically essential for transferring large sums, and it becomes required if you are taking out a mortgage with a Serbian bank.
+A Serbian bank account is not always strictly required for a cash purchase, but it is practically very helpful for paying taxes and transfer fees, and it becomes mandatory if you are taking out a mortgage with a Serbian bank.

 We have a whole section dedicated to all the documents you need in our Serbia property pack.